PokeMiners/pogo_assets/README.md

-# pogo_assets
+# Pokemon GO Assets
-Repository of all mined assets including sprites, news items, and any graphics that we create
+Repository of all mined assets including sprites, news items, and any graphics that we create.

+## UNDER CONSTRUCTION
+Stay tuned while we construct our mineshaft. :)